Triadai/react-multiselect/README.md

 ## Options

 The options below can be passed to the MultiSelect component to customize its behavior.
-Each option is shown with its default value and further explained.

 ```
 /** @jsx React.DOM */
-<multiSelect
+<MultiSelect
   items={[]}
   placeholder={''}
   onChange={function(selectedItems) {}}